google/error-prone/docs/bugpattern/CannotMockMethod.md

-Mockito cannot mock `final` methods, and cannot tell at runtime that this is attempted and fail with an error (as mocking `final` classes does).
+Mockito cannot mock `final` or `static` methods, and cannot tell at runtime that this is attempted and fail with an error (as mocking `final` classes does).

 `when(mock.finalMethod())` will invoke the real implementation of `finalMethod`.
 In some cases, this may wind up accidentally doing what's intended: